Who We Are - And What We Do

 What are the plans for affordable housing and infrastructure enhancements to support the developments?

-Mysturp asked 11 months ago
+Mysturp asked over 1 year ago

 Currently, the Regional District of Nanaimo (RDN) does not develop or manage affordable housing.
 The RDN does recognizes housing affordability as an ongoing challenge in the region and will continue to assess its role and further opportunities and action to be taken where appropriate.